quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company's image-hosting website gives users around the world the ability to up load, view, and download images from their mobile devices.
+The

-A company's image-hosting website gives users around the world the ability to up load, view, and download images from their mobile devices.
-The company currently hosts the static website in an Amazon S3 bucket.
+company currently hosts the static website in an Amazon S3 bucket.

 Because of the website's growing popularity, the website's performance has decreased.
 Users have reported latency issues when they upload and